Matt Coppinger

 What Comes Next

 The templates are open source under MIT licence.
 But they're just the starting point.
-The real opportunity is the feedback loop: use the AI Planner to identify your highest-ROI use cases, deploy the matching templates, measure actual savings, and feed that data back into the planner.
+The real opportunity is the feedback loop: identify your highest-ROI use cases, deploy the matching templates, measure actual savings, and feed that data back into your planning.

 Not a transformation project.
 A continuous cycle of plan, deploy, measure, improve.
 The tools exist.
 What's left is execution - and that's always the hard part.
 Templates won't solve it for you, but they'll get you to the starting line faster.